LeonardoLupori/brainAlignment/docs/03_preprocessing.md

 To export images in Zen:
 - Go to the `Processing` tab and select the `Image Export` method.
 - Select the TIF extension and the LZW compression.

-- **IMPORTANT**: If your acquisition is not in 8-bit, remember to apply the same display settings to all the files of your experiment.
+[!IMPORTANT] If your acquisition is not in 8-bit, remember to apply the same display settings to all the files of your experiment.
 If you have more than one channel, apply consistent channel colors (pure red, green, and blue) across all the files.
+When exporting images from the file, this will allow to produce separate grayscale image for each channel.

 ### Export images from `.lif` Files